o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/components/components-text.md

 ---
+linkTitle: UI Text
 description: Use a Text component in Open 3D Engine's UI Editor to add a text string to a UI element.
-title: Text
+title: UI Text component
+weight: 220
 ---

 You can use a **Text** component to add a text string to an element.
 Use the **Properties** pane of the [UI Editor](/docs/user-guide/interactivity/user-interface/editor/working) to configure the following settings for the **Text** component.